srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Even though he is savEsvaran, giving up attachments towards his divine consorts, nithya sUris, etc who are already attached to him , he firmly stood attached fully to us (who are newly approaching him) considering us to be that which sustains him, that which nourishes him and that which gives him pleasure.
-You too giving up worldly attachments and become immersed towards him considering his qualities of being dhAraka (sustaining), pOshaka (nourishment), bhOgyam to us.
+Even though he is savESvaran, giving up attachments towards his divine consorts, nithya sUris et al who are already attached to him , he firmly stood attached fully to us (who are newly approaching him) considering us to be that which sustains him, that which nourishes him and that which gives him pleasure.
+You too give up worldly attachments and become immersed in him considering his qualities of being dhAraka (sustaining), pOshaka (nourishment), bhOgyam (enjoyment) to us.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

-Even though he is sarvEsvaran, whoever approaches he will manifest friendship.
+Even though he is sarvESvaran, whoever approaches him, he will manifest friendship.
 So, you too approach him with friendship and serve him by all means.